Roth vs Traditional IRA

 Is it better to have a Roth or Traditional IRA?

-For most filers under 50 in the 24% bracket or below, Roth wins.
-The 2026 brackets are the lowest in modern history under OBBBA, the deduction value is small at lower brackets, and tax-free compounding plus no RMDs plus tax-free inheritance is hard to beat.
-Traditional has a clear case only if your current rate (32% or higher) is meaningfully above your expected retirement rate.
+For most filers under 50 in the 24 percent bracket or below, Roth wins.
+The 2026 brackets are the lowest in modern history under OBBBA, the deduction value under 26 U.S.C. § 219 is small at lower brackets, and the combination of tax-free compounding (per 26 U.S.C. § 408A(d)(2)), no lifetime RMDs (per IRS Publication 590-B), and tax-free inheritance is hard to beat.
+Traditional has a clear case only if your current rate (32 percent or higher) is meaningfully above your expected retirement rate.

 What are the 2026 Roth IRA income limits?